FOLA

 FOLA summary

-The FOLA explores the developmental theory and research that underpin Lectica's learning model and assessments.
+FOLA explores the developmental theory and research that underpin Lectica's learning model, assessments, and learning tools.
 It includes 11 hour-long recorded lectures (view sample) that were delivered by Drs.
-Zak Stein and Theo Dawson during the fall of 2014 at Harvard's Graduate School of Education.
-Through engagement with these lectures and selected readings, you will explore the pedagogical implications of a wide range of developmental theories, including those of luminaries like Baldwin, Piaget, Erikson, Kohlberg, Loevinger, and Fischer.
-Throughout the course, you will be asked to consider the real-world pedagogical implications of these theories.
+Zak Stein and Dr. Theo Dawson during the fall of 2014 at Harvard's Graduate School of Education.
+It also includes a 12th lecture in which Dr. Dawson recaps Lectica's evolution and brings us up to date.
+Through engagement with these lectures and selected readings, you will explore the pedagogical implications of a wide range of developmental theories, the research spawned by these theories, and their real-world implications.

-1. a self-paced lecture series with recommended readings and no evaluation or certification, or
+1. as a self-paced lecture series with recommended readings (a MindLog™ 50-entry subscription is optional), or

 FOLA lectures are divided into three parts—history, concepts, and applications.
 In the historical review, we examine the origins of developmental psychology, tracing the evolution of key ideas across over a century of research and theorizing.
 In the second part, in which we focus on concepts, we review the state of contemporary theory and research, exploring key concepts that form the basis of our research and assessments.
 Finally, we shift our focus to applications, discussing the ways in which developmental maieutics (including the Lectical® Assessment System) has been used in research and in efforts to foster radical innovations in standardized testing and education.
 In every lecture, we consider at least one concrete educational application of the ideas and research findings that are the focus of that lecture.